seeu-inspace/easyg/check-lists/README.md

 ## Recon
 - [ ] Identify technologies
 	- [ ] Look for response headers, use `curl -I www.domain.com`
-	- [ ] Use WappaLyzer, WhatWeb, BuilWith
+	- [ ] Use WappaLyzer, WhatWeb, BuiltWith
 		- Check for CVEs
 	- [ ] Portscanning: use nmap, also for possible hidden web ports
 		- SMB: `nmap -vvv -p 139,445 --script=smb*`